dlrztrk00/dlrztrk00/README.md

 spending the summer building in the gap between code and sound.
 I play guitar, violin, ukulele and piano, learn most things by ear.

-Most of what is below was built to fix something that was annoying me — an ERP form, a slow test suite, a cover video I could not get to sound right — not to fill a portfolio.

 ```
 > university   Bilkent University
 > department   Information Systems and Technologies